 Born in Liverpool, Sir Brian was educated at Liverpool College and Merton College Oxford.
 He was called to the Bar by Middle Temple in 1970 and practised on the Northern Circuit from chambers in Liverpool.
 He was appointed Queen’s Counsel in 1986, acted as a Recorder from 1988 to 2000 and as a Deputy High Court Judge between 1998 and 2000.

 In 2000, he was appointed as a Judge of the High Court, Queen’s Bench Division and served as a Presiding Judge of the Northern Circuit.
-In 2006 he was made a Lord Justice of Appeal and served a three year term as Senior Presiding Judge for England and Wales.
-He was appointed to the new role of chariman of the Sentencing Council in 2010 and in 2011 he was appointed by the Prime Minister to lead the public enquiry into issues of media regulation leading to the publication of the Leveson Report in 2012.
-In 2014 he was appointed as President of Queen’s Bench Division.
+In 2006 he was made a Lord Justice of Appeal and served a three-year term as Senior Presiding Judge for England and Wales.
+He was appointed to the new role of chairman of the Sentencing Council in 2010 and in 2011 he was appointed by the Prime Minister to lead the public enquiry into issues of media regulation leading to the publication of the Leveson Report in 2012.
+He served as President of the Queen’s Bench Division and Head of Criminal Justice for England and Wales from 2014 until the spring of 2019.
+In October 2019 he was appointed as the Investigatory Powers Commissioner.